 Space heaters can be a safety concern, though.
 Every year, these appliances cause over 25,000 residential fires.
 There are some common-sense precautions you should take, like keeping it away from flammable objects, supervising children and pets around it, and switching it off before you leave the room or go to sleep.
 Also, only use newer models as these are more likely to have up-to-date safety features.
-And be sure read and follow the operating instructions.
+Be sure to read and follow the operating instructions.

-Another consideration is a ductless heat pump.
+In lieu of a space heater, consider a ductless heat pump.
 Ductless systems have two main components – an indoor unit connected to an outdoor unit.
-Each indoor unit heats (or cools) a single room.
-They transport air via small refrigerant lines, making installation minimally invasive.
+Each indoor unit heats (or cools) a single room and installation is only minimally invasive.
 Not only are these units very energy efficient and safe to operate, but they can also be used as air conditioners in the summer.
 (More about heat pumps below.)

 Spread the warmth.

-Make the warm air in your home go further by reversing your ceiling fan to turn clockwise during chilly weather.
+Make the warm air in your home go farther by reversing your ceiling fan to turn clockwise during chilly weather.
 This will drive heat down from the ceiling and circulate it throughout your living space.

 Keep your toes toasty.

 The tile or hardwood floors in many Florida homes are great for keeping your home cooler in the summer.
-But the hard flooring trend can backfire when there’s a chill in the air.
-Put down rugs in high-traffic areas to protect your tootsies from the cold floor.
-Or better yet, don a cozy pair of slippers with rubber soles.
+But hard flooring can result in chilly toes when the temperatures drop.
+Put down rugs in high-traffic areas to protect your tootsies from the frigid floor.
+And don’t forget to don a cozy pair of slippers.

 Use central heat efficiently.

 Many Florida homes have an electric heating system like a furnace or an air conditioner with a heat strip.
-If used frequently, these heating systems can cost a lot to operate.
-In fact, heating your home with one of these methods can be far more expensive than cooling your home in the summer.
-This might cause you to avoid turning on the heat for fear of an electric bill spike.
+If used frequently, those heating systems can cost a lot to operate.
+In fact, heating your home with one of those methods can be far more expensive than cooling your home in the summer.
+You might even decide to hold off turning on the heat for fear of an electric bill spike.

 Thankfully, there is a better option.
 When it comes to central heating systems, a heat pump is the most energy efficient choice for a Florida home.